from pp. 266-268

 flambeau torch, torche.
 Cognate with flame, flamboyant.
 See also flamber (“to flame”, “to burn”).

 store blind (of window).
 Etymology is unhelpful and remote.
 Use a mnemonic such as “a store of window blinds”.
-Note English store is a false friend.
+Note English store is a false friend and is etymologically unrelated.

 lorgner to ogle, to leer.
 The derived word lorgnette (“opera glass with one handle”) has entered English vocabulary.
 Etymology does not help.
 Use lunettes (“goggles”; “sunglasses”) as a mnemonic.
 You may also use ogle, and imagine the initial l is dropped as if it was the definite article on a noun and pronounce gn like g plus l distinctly.